Finally, a real soaked oat and nut breakfast granola that you can confidently feed the whole family!

 Enjoy this real food and properly prepared granola with a lot of full-fat raw milk for a nourishing morning!

 I use the specific drying mats that come with the Excalibur dehydrator.
-You can also invest in these nonstick silicone mats that make project like fruit leather a breeze.
+You can also invest in these nonstick silicone mats that make projects like fruit leather a breeze.

-Or it you want to get really fancy, I just found out the Excalibur makes stainless steel replacement trays!
+Or if you want to get really fancy, I just found out that Excalibur makes stainless steel replacement trays!
 The grids are too open for granola but this would be an amazing addition to a dehydrator set up!

-You can also buy this three piece stainless steel set, it will work well for this recipe.
+This three-piece stainless steel set will also work well for this recipe.

 - The next morning stir in the remaining ingredients until everything is well incorporated.
 Cover the mixture and let it soak for another 4 hours.